Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/components/stepbar.md

 Declare a `.o-stepbar` nav tag contaning the stepbar.
 Within a `<ol>`ordered list delcare `.stepbar-item` elements up to 5.
 Fill the `.step-number`and `.step-title` accordingly.

+Be careful to choose short labels when using 5 steps process, otherwise label will be cut to preserve inline layout.
+More information can be carried on the `title`attributle of the `<a>`link.

+Fill a correct description on each `.stepbar-link` `title` attributes.
 Use `.done` and `.current` classes in correct order.
 There is only one `.current` item.
-Fill a correct description on each `.stepbar-link` `title`attributes.

-Be carful to choose short labels when using 5 steps process, otherwise label will be cut to preserve inline layout.
-More information can be carried on the `title`attributle of the `<a>`link.
+{% callout warning %}
+#### Accessibility

+In addition to this `.current` class, you must use `aria-current="step"` state to represent the current step within the process.
+This is to ensure a better accessibility to assistive technologies (as screenreaders , screen magnifiers...) that can support it by warning the user of the current element position and type, here it's a step.
+{% endcallout %}

 {% example html %}
 <nav class="o-stepbar">